Pauwris/efficy-enterprise-api/readme.md

 ## Efficy in browser instructions

 Switch and use the [efficy-enterprise-api-browser](https://www.npmjs.com/package/efficy-enterprise-api-browser) npm package.
+Consider reading this Efficy Project Guide about using the [Efficy Enterprise API - for browser](https://help.efficy.io/edn/projectguides/efficy-enterprise-api-browser).

 ## Get started